Weakly saturated random graphs: Upper bound for strictly balanced

-Let $L_1$ be a fixed $H$-ladder of height $h$ in $K_n$ based at $e_1$, and let $A_1$ denote the event that $L_1$ is an induced subgraph of $\Gnp$.
-For $j>1$, let $B_{j}$ be the event that there is an induced $H$-ladder in $\Gnp$ of height $h$ based at $e_j$ that includes at least one edge in $L_1$.
-Putting $k=(v_H-2)h$, by symmetry, we have
+Let $L_1$ be a fixed uniform $H$-ladder of height $h$ in $K_n$ based at $e_1$, and let $A_1$ denote the event that $L_1$ is an induced subgraph of $\Gnp$.
+For $j>1$, let $B_{j}$ be the event that there is an induced uniform $H$-ladder in $\Gnp$ of height $h$ based at $e_j$ that includes at least one edge in $L_1$.
+As in the previous proof, let $N_k$ denote the number of induced uniform $H$-ladders in $\Gnp$ of size $k=(v_H-2)h$ with a given base $e$.
+Note that $\E(N_k)\le p\alpha_\eps^k$.
+Hence, by symmetry, we have

 Hence, it suffices to show that